iafisher/khaganate-snapshot/README.md

 This repository holds a snapshot of Khaganate, a suite of productivity tools that I wrote for my own use.
+A long-form description of Khaganate, with many screenshots, is available as [a blog post](https://iafisher.com/blog/2022/02/khaganate).

 The canonical Khaganate source code is kept in a private repository as it contains various secrets and non-public information.
 This repository is a snapshot as of February 2022, with private information scrubbed and certain hard-coded parameters changed.
 As it required a good deal of effort to scrub the source code, I do not intend to keep this repository up to date with the canonical repository.